Contact Seller Cheshire Antiques Consultant Ltd Tel07494 763382Please quote Antiques Atlas.

 In our opinion this is an exceptional example of his work.

-Subject hunting portrait of the known huntsman John Imms who is in full side profile riding up on his favourite bay hunter mare horse Libertine, he is holding her reigns in one hand ans is looking back towards the right, he is wearing his black hat with dark green hunting overcoat, with white trousers & tan brown & black riding boots.
+Subject hunting portrait of the known huntsman John Imms who is in full side profile riding up on his favourite bay hunter mare horse Libertine, he is holding her reins in one hand ans is looking back towards the right, he is wearing his black hat with dark green hunting overcoat, with white trousers & tan brown & black riding boots.
 He has stopped in a clearing in the countryside.
 His pack of scent hound dogs are below around him sniffing the scent of the fox prey, further back to the right a tall lush green tree with a line of smaller trees further along.
 In the distance views of the Sussex Downs in open countryside, above the sky light blue with white scattered clouds.

 An impressive display size with the frame being 87 cm high and 107.5 cm wide.